Master of Science specialising in Environment and Conservation

 Admission criteria

-To be eligible for admission, an applicant must have achieved at least one of the following minimum entry requirements and fulfill any essential criteria for admission:
+To be eligible, an applicant must have achieved at least one of the following minimum entry requirements and demonstrate they fulfil any essential criteria for admission.
+In cases where there are more eligible applicants than available places, admission will be competitive with ranks based on the entry criteria.

-• A completed bachelor honours degree (AQF level 8) or equivalent in a discipline aligned with the selected specialisation from an Australian higher education institution; OR
+• A completed bachelor (AQF level 7) or bachelor honours (AQF level 8) degree in a discipline aligned with the selected specialisation from a recognised higher education institution; OR

-• A completed graduate certificate (AQF level 8) or higher from a nested program or discipline aligned with the selected specialisation from an Australian higher education institution.
+• A completed graduate certificate (AQF level 8) or higher from a nested program or discipline aligned with the selected specialisation from a recognised higher education institution.

 Aligned disciplines for each specialisation include: